Get Answers To Some of Our Most Commonly Asked Questions:

 With this mission in-mind, we customize our training approach to meet with our customer’s personality as well as what will result in the best possible training experience for both dog and owner.
 As you view our portfolio of dog training videos, we hope that you will pay close attention to the attitude of all the dogs trained by Sit Means Sit.
 We pride ourselves on being able to maintain a happy and relaxed attitude in our dogs.

-We firmly believe that dogs should be trained using a safe, and politically correct approach to training.
+We believe that dogs should be trained using a safe approach to training.
 This is why we are happy to showcase our training via the Internet and show the world what Sit Means Sit can do.
 We’re also happy to showcase our training in person through any of our Sit Means Sit Locations worldwide.

 What type of training classes do you offer?